 Ski-in/ski-out lodging: Hotel & Spa Carlina

-La Plagne on our highest ski resorts list which is split into separate villages.
-There are 10 in total set between 1,250 and 2,000m, but Belle-Plagne (2,050m) and Plagne 1800 are most popular.
+La Plagne, one of the highest ski resorts in Europe, is split into 10 separate villages set between 1,250 and 2,000m.
+Belle-Plagne (2,050m) and Plagne 1800 are most popular.
 La Plagne’s local ski area is snowsure, with the majority of slopes north-facing and set between 2,000 and 2700m.
-Unlike most high-altitude resorts, La Plagne has few steep pistes, but does have some serious off-piste to make up for it as well as sheltered forest runs for bad-weather days.
+Unlike most high-altitude resorts, La Plagne has few steep pistes, but does have some serious off-piste to make up for it.
+There are also sheltered forest runs for bad-weather days.
 Lift-linked with Les Arcs, the resorts make up the 425km Paradiski area.

 Village altitude: 1,200-2,000m

 Arc 2000 and Arc 1950 are the highest of Les Arcs’ five villages.
 They offer compact, car-free centres with ski-in/ski-out accommodation (mostly apartments) situated above and below the lifts.
 Les Arcs’ varied pistes range from pretty wooded runs to genuinely challenging skiing with easy-to-reach off-piste.
 Snow here is reliable as most of the runs are above 2000m and snowmaking is also being extended particularly on the west-facing runs.

 Highest ski resorts in Austria